 They didn't know what to say, so they made up the whole Russia hoax.

-Now it's turning out that the her hoax is turned around, and you look at what's happened with Russia, and you look at the uranium deal, and you look at the fake dossier, so that's all turned around.
+And you look at what's happened with Russia, and you look at the uranium deal, and you look at the fake dossier.

 All right, so that was the president speaking out about what we've been telling people now forever.

-We had big breaking news last night on uh Hannity on the Fox News channel, and the the FBI informant that had infiltrated for some four years now has had his NDA lifted, meaning his non-disclosure agreement.
+We had big breaking news last night on Hannity on the Fox News channel, and the FBI informant that had infiltrated for some four years now has had his NDA lifted, meaning his non-disclosure agreement.

-Remember back in two thousand and nine that the FBI was able to have documents and emails and tapes, and of course, uh the o his own experience, having been an informant for four years in this whole issue of Vladimir Putin trying to corner the market or uranium in America, and now he's finally going to be able to talk.
+And, of course, his own experience, having been an informant for four years, and this whole issue of Vladimir Putin trying to corner the market of uranium in America.

-I assume first to congressional committees.
+I assume, first two congressional committees.

 There are two in the House, one in the Senate.

-And of course, this man is at the center of this whole uranium one investigation.
+And of course, this man is at the center of this whole Uranium One investigation.

-Uh thank you, Victoria, for being with us.
+Thank you, Victoria, for being with us.

 That's your case.

-And they signed a consent order, and Jeff Sessions, the attorney general today said there was no excuse for the conduct.
+And they signed a consent order, and Jeff Sessions, the Attorney General today, said there was no excuse for the conduct.

 Hundreds of organizations were affected by their actions, and that today's settlement makes clear that the abuse of power will not be tolerated.